title image for how to mak gnome shoes and boots

 For cutting cardboard paper towel tubes, wrapping paper tubes and toilet paper tubes, use scissors.
 The cardboard is thin enough that no special tools are needed.

-For cutting Cardboard tubes from Cricut vinyl, or other tubes from other brands of vinyl, or Poster mailer tubes, you will need to use more power.
+When cutting Cardboard tubes from Cricut vinyl or other tubes from other brands of vinyl, or Poster mailer tubes, you will need to use more power.
 I used a coping saw and a vice for some and then had the rest cut on a chop saw.
 A vice isn’t required but you will need to make sure that when you are cutting the tube, you can stabilize it when sawing through it.
 You can use clamps or even tape to secure the tribe when cutting.
 Make sure that your table or surface is stable to prevent wobbly cuts.

 Tools that are good for cutting the thick cardboard tubes.